Adopt-a-Stream or Pond

 5. cups, plates, forks, knives, spoons

 8. caps, lids

 Stream Cleanup Site Map

-Maps Coming Soon Click Here to go to the map
+Click Here to go to a map of open Adopt-a-Stream spots!

 Stream Cleanups are a Huge Success!

 In 2017 872 volunteers cleaned 74.25 miles of streams and picked up 29,037 pounds of trash!
 A big THANK YOU to all of the groups that cleaned streams and helped to improve water quality in Prince William County!
 We really appreciate your efforts!

 To learn what you can do right now to improve water quality in your local waterways to the Chesapeake Bay you may join one of our Stream Cleanup Programs (see above) or e-mail AAS Coordinator at email@example.com.